<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Places To Stay

-There are a few places to stay in this city, but ILP Romania volunteers have had good luck and fun at a couple places, which are below.
+There are a few places to stay in this city, but ILP Romania volunteers have had good luck and fun at a couple places, which are below if you're looking for recommendations.

 While we have had most groups stay in hostels (listed below), there are a few AirBnBs groups have loved staying at.
 Like this one, which has a stunning terrace view and a great location.